-Slow Metabolism and Weight Gain
+Slow Metabolism and Weight Gain-- how to corect it

 This page is about slow metabolism and weight gain.
 The lower your metabolic rate, the more likely you are to gain fat.
 It is essential to eat correctly.
 We explain how to do that.